enova/pgl_ddl_deploy/README.md

 Summary of changes:
 * Add support for including every object without restriction in DDL for events like `GRANT` which do not provide access to the objects being modified.
+* Add support for killing and logging blocking processes on subscriber that prevent DDL execution

 ### Release 1.4
 Summary of changes: